ReadingAndThinking.com

 This new edition captures the latest research in the field, with new chapters on perceptual and cognitive development as well as memory development; the text also examines the role of gender, culture, and social class in infant development.

-The coverage of language development and motor development has also been revised to account for the latest research.
+The coverage of language and motor development has also been revised to account for the latest research.

 With enhanced pedagogical features throughout and a new Online Resource Center, Introduction to Infant Development is the ideal teaching and learning tool for those studying this intriguing field.

-27. Understanding Your Baby by Ayelet Marinovich
+47. Understanding Your Baby by Ayelet Marinovich

 Understanding Your Baby: A Week-By-Week Development & Activity Guide For Playing With Your Baby From Birth to 12 Months